 The schools vary in how and when they conduct the interview process.
 Interviews are normally after the tests but there are a number of schools that hold their interviews months before.
 There are many stages to the interview, for example there will probably be a chance to meet the head teacher, then there will be subject specific interviews, and even group interviews.
 Again some parents do embark on coaching for the interview and this may help to settle nerves but the schools are trying to find out the real person inside the boy or girl being assessed.

-Hampstead & Frognal Tutors have a sound knowledge of the entrance exam system, and considerable experience preparing students for the maths, English, verbal and non-verbal reasoning tests.
+Hampstead & Frognal Tutors have an extensive knowledge of the entrance exam system, and considerable experience preparing students for the Maths, English, verbal and non-verbal reasoning tests.
 Our tutors are professional and passionate about their subjects, and dedicated to helping your son or daughter achieve their full potential, so contact us today because your child comes first.

 A brief summary of the criteria for each of the stages of entry are set out below.